Hforsman/Asset-Control-Tower/README.md

 This will start the python script `main.py` that will get all the data, load it into the database and run the transformations.
 It will take a while though...

+The next step is to get the result from the database.

+    make enter_database
+This will start a separate mysql instance with the command line interface.
+Then run the query:

+    select * from ACT.pistoncup order by country, rnk DESC;
+The results will display "nicely" formatted on the command line.

+Of course it is possible to set up a connection to a GUI like DBeaver to `localhost:3306`.

 ### Removing the mysql container to start fresh
 Run